Skip to content

 Good policy fails when implementation breaks down.
 Legislation passes with ambitious goals, but agencies lack the systems to track compliance.
 Programs launch without workflows to process applications.
 Residents qualify for services they never receive because the right data never reaches the right people.
 The gap between policy intent and operational reality costs millions in wasted resources—and erodes public trust.

 Gavin Rozzi works at this intersection of policy and operations.
-His team builds the systems that turn legislative mandates into functioning programs—tracking affordable housing compliance across 564 municipalities, processing constituent requests, and ensuring that policy outcomes are measurable and achievable.
+His team designs and delivers the systems that turn legislative mandates into functioning programs—tracking affordable housing compliance across 564 municipalities, processing constituent requests, and ensuring that policy outcomes are measurable and achievable.

 An Inside Perspective